-In 2004, the line between indie and mainstream rock disintegrated even faster than Britney Spears’s quickie Vegas marriage.
-Vinyl obsessives mingled with white-hat-wearing fratheads at Modest Mouse shows, Taking Back Sunday debuted at No. 3 on the Billboard charts, and Death Cab for Cutie earned O.C.-sanctioned buzz and a major-label record deal.
+In 2004, the line between indie and mainstream rock disintegrated even faster than Britney Spears’ quickie Vegas marriage.
+Vinyl obsessives mingled with white-hat-wearing fratheads at Modest Mouse shows, Taking Back Sunday debuted at No. 3 on the Billboard album chart, and Death Cab for Cutie earned O.C.-sanctioned buzz and a major-label record deal.
 Angular invaders from the U.K., sensitive troubadours and boys wearing makeup further complicated the pop landscape for the testosterone-and-tattooed vanguard.
-Cringe if you must, but “eclectic” is just about the only word to describe it all.
+Cringe if you must, but eclectic is just about the only word to describe it all.

 1. Franz Ferdinand, Franz Ferdinand (Epic/Domino).
-By veering between homoerotic posturing and hedonistic sloganeering in the grand tradition of Bowie, Franz Ferdinand reintroduced sly gender ambiguity into rock.
+By veering between homoerotic posturing and hedonistic sloganeering in the grand tradition of Bowie, Franz Ferdinand reintroduces sly gender ambiguity into rock.
 Few bands, after all, possess the ability to make stockbrokers shake their Dockers-clad booties alongside L-train-bound fashionistas.
-But these U.K. sartorial dreamboats and crown princes of the blogosphere did — and they also drop-kicked post-punk swagger into the mainstream with a strutting debut openly indebted to iconic cult figures such as Wire and Gang of Four.
+But these U.K. sartorial dreamboats and crown princes of the blogosphere do — and they also drop-kick post-punk swagger into the mainstream with a strutting debut openly indebted to iconic cult figures such as Wire and Gang of Four.

 5. The Faint, Wet From Birth (Saddle Creek).
-At a time when bands wielding synthesizers and programmed beats are about as rebellious as a lower-back tattoo on a sorority chick, these goths still manage to seem subversive.
+At a time when bands wielding synthesizers and programmed beats are about as rebellious as a lower-back tattoo on a sorority chick, the Faint still manages to seem subversive.
 Birth drags Bauhaus-bred manifestos into the seedy disco underbelly, and if it’s not as immediately seductive as 2001’s Danse Macabre, it more than makes up for it with a keener sense of new-wave history.
-Hints of Joy Division, Duran Duran, Depeche Mode, even Cameo appear.
+Hints of Joy Division, Duran Duran, Depeche Mode and even Cameo appear.
 Word up.

 7. Avril Lavigne, Under My Skin (Arista).
 She may have ditched her Dickies for Doc Martens and a tutu, but Lavigne is no skate-punk prima donna.
 And Under My Skin is a rarity among teen-starlet sophomore albums: a progression of her core sound on which Lavigne never seems to be trying too hard to prove how much she’s matured.
 Which is why the feisty Canuck can get away with the minor-chord jag “Forgotten” even as she continues to bash out self-esteem-swelling Top 40 for ass-kicking Cinderellas.